modesttree/Zenject-2019/README.md

 * Add an empty GameObject and name it 'CompositionRoot'
 * Add a 'SceneDecoratorCompositionRoot' MonoBehaviour to it
 * Type in the scene you want to 'decorate' in the 'Scene Name' field of SceneDecoratorCompositionRoot
-* Create a new C# script with the following contents, then add your the MonoBehaviour to your scene and drag it to the Installers property of SceneDecoratorCompositionRoot
+* Create a new C# script with the following contents, then add this MonoBehaviour to your scene as a gameObject, then drag it to the Installers property of SceneDecoratorCompositionRoot

 ```csharp
 public class ExampleDecoratorInstaller : DecoratorInstaller